5 Statistical Inference and Hypothesis Testing

 mean in group yes mean in group no

-This function outputs the test statistic, p-value, degrees of freedom, confidence interval, and estimated group means.
-The p-value is 0.0014, which is less than the standard significance level of \(\alpha = 0.05\).
-We therefore reject the null hypothesis and conclude that the mean number of international calls differs between churners and non-churners.
+The output includes the test statistic, p-value, degrees of freedom, confidence interval, and estimated group means.
+The p-value is 0.0164, which is smaller than the standard significance level \(\alpha = 0.05\).
+We therefore reject \(H_0\) and conclude that the average credit limits differ between churners and non-churners.

-The 95% confidence interval for the difference in means is [-0.53, -0.13].
-Because zero is not in this range, the result supports our conclusion that the group means are different.
-The estimated group means are 4.15 for churners and 4.48 for non-churners.
-These values suggest that churners tend to make fewer international calls on average, an insight that may have business implications.
+The 95 percent confidence interval for the difference in means is (-1073.401, -108.275), and because zero is not contained in this interval, the result is consistent with rejecting the null hypothesis.
+The estimated group means are 8136.04 for churners and 8726.88 for non-churners, indicating that churners tend to have lower credit limits.

-The two-sample t-test assumes that the two groups are independent and that the numerical variable is approximately normally distributed within each group.
-When sample sizes are large, the Central Limit Theorem provides robustness to non-normality.
-If the data are heavily skewed or contain outliers, a nonparametric alternative such as the Mann–Whitney U test may be more appropriate.
+The two-sample t-test assumes independent groups and approximately normal distributions within each group.
+In practice, the test is robust when sample sizes are large, due to the Central Limit Theorem.
+By default, R performs Welch’s t-test, which does not assume equal variances between groups.
+If the data are strongly skewed or contain substantial outliers, a nonparametric alternative such as the Mann–Whitney U test may be appropriate.

 5.8 Two-sample Z-test